MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/4-configure-group-policy-settings-for-automatic-updates.md

 **Options:** There are no options for this setting.

 #### Allow signed updates from an intranet Microsoft update service location
-Specifies whether automatic updates accepts updates that are signed by entities other than Microsoft when the update is found on an intranet Microsoft update service location.
+Specifies whether automatic updates accept updates that are signed by entities other than Microsoft when the update is found on an intranet Microsoft update service location.

 |Supported on|Excluding|
 |---------|-------|